-- Oh and here’s another one… Are you overworking?
+- Are you overworking?

-So whether you are transitioning from being a graduate to full-time career girl, a freelancer working on a new project or you’re just about to start your own business, here are 4 easy ways that will help you have a more productive day.
+So whether you are transitioning from being a recent graduate to a full-time career girl, a freelancer working on a new project or you’re just about to start your own business, here are 4 easy ways that will help you have a more productive day.

-Create a realistic to-do list
+1. Create a realistic to-do list

-There are many divided opinions when it comes to the good old to-do list.
-One scientist argued that a to-do list is one of the secrets to being a more productive individual.
+There are many divided opinions regarding the good old to-do list.
+It is often argued that a to-do list is one of the secrets to being a more productive individual.
 And even though that might be true, it all depends on how you organise your list.

-One thing at a time
+2. Do one thing at a time

 So what does this mean?

-Nah to the Nah – It’s okay to say no
+3. It’s okay to say no

-Give yourself a break
+4. Give yourself a break

 Research shows that our brains are much more active when we daydream and when our minds wander.
 The finding of this research suggests that “daydreaming is an important cognitive state where we unconsciously turn our attention from immediate tasks to sort important problems in our lives”.